paul-hammant/tbd/content/monorepos/index.md

 and in the CI infrastructure.

 There is also the ability to depend on recently compiled object code of colleagues.
-The recently compiled object code for provable permutations of sources/dependencies, that is, and plucked from the ether (think of a LRU cache available to all machines in the TCP/IP subnet).
+The recently compiled object code for provable permutations of sources/dependencies, that is.
+And that code plucked from the ether (think of a LRU cache available to all machines in the TCP/IP subnet).
 That is in place to shorten compile times for prod and test code.

 ## Recursive build systems

 Java's Apache-Maven is the most widely used example.
 It's predecessor, Ant, is another.
 Maven more than Ant, pulls third-party binaries from 'binary repositories', caching them locally.
 Maven also traverses its tree in a strict depth first (then breadth) manner.
-Most recursive build systems can be configured to pull third party dependencies from a relative directory in the monorepo.
+Most recursive build systems can be configured to pull third-party dependencies from a relative directory in the monorepo.
 A binary dependency cache outside of the VCS controlled working copy, is more normal.